LuminosoInsight/code-sample-jsonstream/README.md

 When your code is ready, package it up and send it to `hiring@luminoso.com`, along with any necessary instructions on how to run it.
 Please send it only to us, and don't make your code publicly available.

-We review code samples anonymously, so please do not put your name in the code itself.
+We review code samples anonymously, so please DO NOT PUT YOUR NAME in any of your files or filenames.